Elaine! What better way to start off our 8th season than by interviewing you!

-No. It was a tough room, Alan!
+No!
 “Hey!”
 I said.
 “It’s my generation you can thank for what you’re allowed to wear to school today!”
-Then I told everyone it would be appropriate at this moment if they could raise their fists in the air and shout, “Power to the People!”
+Then I told everyone it would be appropriate at this moment if they could raise their fist and say, “Power to the People!”

 They were hesitant.
 I don’t think they knew what it meant!
 So I decided to move on and say, “Who’s on drugs?”

 An unorthodox beginning if ever I’ve heard one!

 Some of them stirred and looked around quizzically.
 “What drugs are you on?”
 I repeated.
 They couldn’t think of any so another panel member suggested to them that “Advil” was a drug.
 (You know what, Alan?
 We need better teenagers!)
 OK, so at that point, I stood up, pulled a Boiron tube out of my pocket